pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 It's not for free.
 A blockchain transaction is not for free.
-If I want to send you some coins, they want to send you a token, some crypto or whatever, I have to add fees like with a bank.
+If I want to send you some coins, they want to send you a token, some crypto or whatever, I have to add fees **like with a bank**.
 You also pay.
 I mean, this is something where very often people think, well, Bitcoin transactions are for free.
-That's what it differentiates from bank transfers.
+That's what differentiates it from bank transfers.
 No, they cost you money.
-And very often it's calculated in an amount that depends on the current traffic in the network.
+And very often it's **calculated** in an **amount** that **depends on the current traffic in the network**.
-If the Bitcoin network or the blockchain network is busy, you pay more fees than if it's not busy.
+If the Bitcoin network or if the blockchain network is busy, you pay more fees than if it's not busy.
 This is Uber.
-You all know that you want to go on a Saturday evening out of Aachen, back home.
-Uber is expensive and then Monday morning is for the cheese.
+You all know that when you want to go on a Saturday evening out of Aachen, back home, Uber is expensive and on a Monday morning it is cheap.
-So the mining fees really depend on the traffic in the network.
+So the **mining fees** really depend on the traffic in the network.
 And what these people do here is that when they get all the transactions, they select those transactions with the highest fees, which means that when you submit a transaction into this network and you don't provide any fees, you could do that.
-You could say, please, I would like to send you one Bitcoin, but I don't provide any mining fees.
+You could say, please, I would like to send you one Bitcoin, but **I don't provide any mining fees**.
-What happens?
+**What happens?**
 This will not be included.
 All the miners, they want to have transactions with high fees.
 So they probably just put it aside.